telecombcn-dl/2017-dlsl/index.md

 * Vincent Vanhoucke, Arpan Chakraborty, ["Deep Learning"](https://www.udacity.com/course/deep-learning--ud730).
 Google 2016.

 ## Acknowledgements

 We are currently looking for sponsors.
-Please contact us if you want your company or organization to support this seminar.
+Please contact [Professor Toni Bonafonte](antonio.bonafonte@upc.edu) if you want your company or organization to support this seminar.